cameronspears/GistMyCodebase/README.md

 ## .gitignore and .code2gistignore Support ✅

 `code2gist` respects `.gitignore` and `.code2gistignore` rules.
-Files that match a rule in the `.gitignore` or `.code2gistignore` file of the directory being uploaded will be skipped. 🦘
+Files that match a rule in either file will be skipped. 🦘

 ## Note 📝